For research and educational purposes only. Not medical advice.

 Reference summary

 Older US pediatric and adult studies documented growth hormone release following sermorelin administration during its approved-product era, and it was widely used for GH provocative testing.
-Independent modern clinical outcome data are limited compared with current approved GH-axis therapies.
+The Vittone 1997 study reported that nightly subcutaneous GHRH 1-29 in healthy elderly men increased nocturnal pulsatile GH release over 6 weeks, with no change in IGF-1.
+Independent modern clinical outcome data on body composition, sleep, and quality of life are limited compared with current approved GH-axis therapies; most current community use rests on the pulsatile-GH mechanism rather than fresh randomized data.

 - Categories